Blacktown, New South WalesARENA Program

 How the project works

-Heating and cooling forms the largest component of energy consumption in the average Australian home.
+The Residential Heat Pump Study by Climate-KIC recognises that heating and cooling forms the largest component of energy consumption in the average Australian home.
 Unfortunately, many developers and builders are incentivised to build a property that is as large as possible for the least cost with minimal consideration of operational efficiency or cost of living.
 Therefore, purchasers end up with homes that are expensive to run and dependent on energy-intensive heating and cooling systems to maintain a comfortable home environment.
 As land and energy costs increase, the impact of these inefficient systems become more apparent.

 Area of innovation